 Occupational Therapy Curriculum Design

-This is the conceptual core of our O.T.D. and Ph.D. degree programs.
+The study of human performance and participation in everyday occupations and contexts across the lifespan is the conceptual core of our OTD and Ph.D. degree programs.
 This core stems directly from the department’s vision and mission, hence, our dedication to education, research, outreach, and engagement that meet real-world occupational needs.

 Our curricular threads and outcomes are integral to the design of our OTD program.
-They support our philosophy that occupational therapy optimizes the ability of individuals, groups, communities, and populations to perform and participate in the activities that they need, want and are expected to do each day, thus enabling them to participate fully in society.
+They support our philosophy that occupational therapy optimizes the ability of individuals, groups, communities, and populations to perform and participate in the activities that they need, want, and are expected to do each day, thus enabling them to participate fully in society.
 Our threads are as follows:

 - Occupation and OT Process: we emphasize a foundation in understanding occupation and it’s use in practice